 Grove College earns second national honor

-The John L. Grove College of Business at Shippensburg University today (Oct.
-9) earned its second national honor this semester.
+The John L. Grove College of Business at Shippensburg University has earned its second national honor this semester.

-The Princeton Review named Grove College as one of the best business schools in the nation in its “The Best 296 Business Schools.”
-The annual book was published today.
+The Princeton Review has named Grove College as one of the best business schools in the nation in its “The Best 295 Business Schools.”
+The annual book was published Oct.
+8.

-Robert Franek, Princeton Review senior vice president-publisher, “We consider Grove College one of the best institutions a student could attend to earn an MBA.
-We selected the schools we profile in this book — 280 of which are in the U.S.A. and 16 are international — based on our high regard for their academic programs and our reviews of institutional data we collect from the schools.
-We also solicit and greatly respect the opinions of students attending these schools who rate and report on their experiences at them on our 80-question survey for the book."
+According to Robert Franek, The Princeton Review senior vice president-publisher, “We recommend Grove College as one of the best institutions a student could attend to earn a business school degree.
+We chose the schools we profile in this book based on our high regard for their academic programs and our reviews of institutional data we collect from the schools.
+We also solicit and greatly respect the opinions of students attending these schools who rate and report on their experiences at them on our 80-question student survey for the book.”

-The publication’s survey asked 19,000 students at the 296 schools their opinions of their school's academics, student body and campus life as well as about themselves and their career plans.
-The student surveys analyzed for this edition were all completed online and conducted during the 2011-12, 2010-11, and 2009-10 academic years.
-The Princeton Review does not rank the schools in the book on a single hierarchical list from 1 to 296, or name one business school best overall.
+The Princeton Review’s survey asks business school students about their school's academics, student body and campus life as well as about themselves and their career plans.
+The publication does not rank the schools on a single hierarchical list, or name one business school best overall.